top of page

 Governance: Holding the Reins

 Finally, we have 'G', which represents governance.
 This relates to a company's leadership, executive pay, audits, internal controls, and shareholder rights.
-Our M1 Finance Review explains that good corporate governance can lead to a decrease in risk and an increase in investor confidence.

 The key to effective governance is transparency.
 Companies that communicate openly about their financials, strategies, and performance are likely to be better governed.
 Acorns, a popular investment platform, uses transparency as a key strategy to gain investor trust.
 By investing in such transparent companies, you are reducing your risk.